A company may, by special resolution and with the approval of the Registrar of Companies signified in writing, change its name.

 Applicants in respect of a company that is already formed, i.e. which has already registered a constitution with the CRO and obtained a certificate of incorporation, should furnish to the CRO the following documents, all of which must be filed together:

-• Form G5- declaration of compliance
+• Form G5, declaration of compliance

-• A clear copy of the amended constitution
+• A clear copy of the amended constitution.

-• As the company is changing its name to delete the company type, the company should file Form G1 in relation to the amendment of the constitution of the company online with a copy of the amended constitution.
+• As the company is changing its name to delete the company type, the company should file a Form G1 in relation to the amendment of the constitution of the company and a Form G1Q in relation to the change of name.

 It is not the function of the Registrar of Companies to ensure that the constitution of a company is framed so as to express the intentions of the members/proposed members.